|

 such as the Super Hero visit and unexpected ways in which blessings

+happen.
 Song tunes have wafted through my mind ever since the

 Super Heroes arrived here.